 There are some things you can do on your own, too.
 Low-impact exercise such as walking or gentle aerobics can relieve headache pain.
 Getting plenty of water prevents dehydration, which can cause headaches.
 Teeth clenching is also a common cause of headaches due to stress and tension in the joints of your jaw.
 Some people benefit from adjustments at work, whether it be better lighting to avoid eye strain, better workplace ergonomics to decrease strain in your neck and back, or greater utilization of stress management techniques to decrease your overall tension and improve overall health.
 Being conscious of our alcohol, caffeine, and medication intake and sensitivities can also be very important.

 If you are interested in learning more, check out the ACA’s Get Healthy Blog: Healthy Living – Headaches and Chiropractic

-Absolute Wellness Center offers chiropractic medicine, sports medicine, naturopathic medicine, physical rehabilitation, acupuncture, and massage.
+Absolute Wellness Center in Eugene, OR provides sports medicine, chiropractic medicine, naturopathic medicine, physical rehabilitation, acupuncture, therapeutic massage, and more.
 Our staff regularly treats patients suffering from headaches, particularly after an an injury sustained in sports, at work, or during an auto accident.
 To learn more, give us a call at 541-484-5777.